Protonk/sr-characters/New/complete/adept detective.md

 Physical adept version of the occult investigator.
 Able to astrally perceive, their skill set is focused on tracking down anyone, not just mages.
 Stats heavy, with a mix of skills making for a solid investigator of any mystery.

 Rolls 13+ for perception/assensing and 12-14 for tracking.
 Good knowledge rolls (6-8) for magic, biotech and hardware.
 Sneaking and social skills (but not great, 5-6).
 With astral chameleon and no focus she will appear mundane to most perfuntory searches.
 A fair amount of edge for most situations.
-Edge spent well wil have her rolling 15-20 for many situations.
+Edge spent well will have her rolling 15-20 for many situations.
 Not great in combat but good in a team of 4.

 ____
 ####Human